Who are the Institutional Holders in Denison Mines Corp. (DNN)?

 Denison Mines Corp.
 (DNN): Who are the competitors?

-The company’s main competitors (and peers) include Ur-Energy Inc. (URG) that is trading 215.06% up over the past 12 months and Cameco Corporation (CCJ) that is 122.58% higher over the same period.
+The company’s main competitors (and peers) include Ur-Energy Inc. (URG) that is trading 210.26% up over the past 12 months and Cameco Corporation (CCJ) that is 94.61% higher over the same period.
 Uranium Energy Corp.
-(UEC) is 465.14% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 3.81% from the last report on Feb 11, 2021 to stand at a total of 10.86 million short shares sold with a short interest ratio of 0.2.
+(UEC) is 421.47% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -3.96% from the last report on Mar 14, 2021 to stand at a total of 11.29 million short shares sold with a short interest ratio of 0.2.